MyGet/MyGetDocs/Docs.Site/Docs/Walkthrough/Getting-Started-with-Vsix.markdown

 	![Add VSIX to feed](/docs/walkthrough/Images/add-vsix.png)

 	Additionally, you can do a HTTP POST from your build server to the feed to add a Visual Studio extension from your continuous integration process.
 The POST URL is in the form of `/F/<feedname>/vsix/upload`.
 Note you will have to add the `X-NuGet-ApiKey` header with a valid API key as well.
+For example using cUrl, try:
+	`curl -X POST --verbose --data-binary "path-to-vsix-file.vsix" -H "X-NuGet-ApiKey: api-key-here" https://www.myget.org/F/<feedname>/vsix/upload`

 3. **Consume extensions** in Visual Studio.